bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 The Redirect URI pattern should be: **https://\<YOUR_GREENLIGHT_FQDN\>/*** where **\<YOUR_GREENLIGHT_FQDN\>** is a placeholder for your Greenlight FQDN matching “**$GL_HOSTNAME.$DOMAIN_NAME**”

-The only constraint however is to have the OpenID provider accessible through your network via **HTTPS on the default port (TCP 443)**.
+The only constraint, however, is to have the OpenID provider accessible through your network via **HTTPS on the default port (TCP 443)**.

 ***Once you make your changes, you can jump to [Starting Greenlight](#starting-greenlight).***